LatinoBuilt is a nonprofit trade association serving Latino business owners and entrepreneurs in construction.

 Co-founder Rosa Martinez received an Impacto Award from Centro Cultural de Washington County at its Gala de Cultural in March 2021 for her advocacy of the Latino community, promotion of equity, and building of intergenerational wealth, here.

-LatinoBuilt hires new executive director George Carrillo, as featured in the Daily Journal of Commerce, here.
+LatinoBuilt hires new executive director and was featured in the Daily Journal of Commerce.